 Bridging loans, while complex transactions, are very quick to set up.
 Lenders will move quickly to give you an offer, and if accepted, you will be able to draw down funds in as little as one or two weeks, depending on your requirements.
 Working with Enness, the application process will move fast, and you will receive initial offers in as little as 24-48 hours.
-Credit-backed terms follow quickly, and it's not unusual to receive these in as little as 36 hours after you first reach out to one of Enness' brokers.
+Credit-backed terms follow quickly, and it's not unusual to receive these for short term bridging finance in as little as 36 hours after you first reach out to one of Enness' brokers.

 Comparatively, the application and underwriting process for other types of ‘traditional’ lending often requires long, arduous application processes.
 Lenders will want lots of information about your financial situation so they can weigh risk.
 You'll need to answer lots of questions, meet with your lender and submit extensive paperwork before they can consider your application.
 Mortgages, with their lengthy valuation and underwriting processes, are examples of this.

-Bridging loans can be used in a variety of different ways.
+Short term bridging finance can be used in a variety of different ways.
 This type of finance is increasingly utilised creatively and strategically to help high-net-worth individuals respond to opportunities, snap up bargains and solve problems.

 Short-term bridging finance is hugely flexible, and you can use it in lots of different scenarios.
 These include:

-There’s no upper limit on bridging finance, so if you want to borrow a few million pounds (or the equivalent in another currency) for a few months, it’s a very competitively priced solution.
+There’s no upper limit on short term bridging finance, so if you want to borrow a few million pounds (or the equivalent in another currency) for a few months, it’s a very competitively priced solution.

 The underwriting process of bridging loans also moves fast.
 Lenders require focused information that pertains to the different aspects of the transaction rather than lots of superficial details.